VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 These UI mockups helped the team in several ways:

-* Communicating the core team's vision for the system to the graphic designers who are an independent team at a third-party.
+* Communicating the core team's vision for the system to the graphic designers who are an independent team at a third party.
 * Communicating the domain expert's knowledge to the developers.
-* Refining the definition of terms in the Ubiquitous Lanaguage.
+* Refining the definition of terms in the Ubiquitous Language.
 * Exploring "what if" type questions about alternative scenarios and approaches.
 * Forming the basis for the system's suite of acceptance tests.